 While not located very convenient to Bay Area visitors, Wawona is great because it’s home to the best collection of Giant Sequoias, the Mariposa Grove.
 Alternatively, you can visit the more conveniently located Tuolumne Grove or Merced Grove to get your Giant Sequoia fix, which I highly recommend.

 Hetch Hetchy is the large and somewhat iconic reservoir where the Bay Area gets all of its drinking water.
 The reservoir and O’Shaugnessy Dam are actually quite a sight to see and if you are around in the spring, you’ll be treated with two stunning waterfalls, Tueeulala and Wapama.

 Finally, there’s Yosemite Valley, featuring the picturesque landscapes the park has become known for.
-Yosemite Valley is home to Half Dome, Yosemite Falls, and El Capitan.
-It’s the perfect destination for families, those who enjoy tram rides to see the sights, air-conditioned visitor centers and fresh-baked pizza for dinner.
+Yosemite Valley is home to Half Dome, Yosemite Falls, El Capitan, and the Nose.
+It’s the perfect destination for families, those who enjoy tram rides to see the sights, air-conditioned visitor centers, and fresh-baked pizza for dinner.
 These things are all great in their own right, but I’m much more of a naturalist and explorer so it’s hard for me to make the recommendation to base your trip around a trip to the Valley.
 Like I said before, spend the majority of your time relaxing in a different region of the park and either day-hike and get a view of the Valley, or set up camp somewhere else and drive in for a day.

 Camping vs. Backpacking vs. Lodging